 While the preceding settings are sufficient for majority of the customization requirements, they may not satisfy certain complex requirements at, which point you may want to provide your own instance of the RetryTemplate.
-To do so configure it as a @Bean in your application configuration.
-The application provided instance overrides the one provided by the framework.
+To do so configure it as a bean in your application configuration.
+The application provided instance will override the one provided by the framework.
+Also, to avoid conflicts you must qualify the instance of the RetryTemplate you want to be used by the binder as @StreamRetryTemplate.
+For example,